-- · surface and groundwater;
+- surface and groundwater;

 - ecology;

 - heritage;

-- · visual amenity;
+- visual amenity;

 - noise;

 - air quality and greenhouse gas;

 - traffic;

 - hydrocarbon storage;

-- · deliveries;
+- deliveries;

 - waste;

 - asbestos;

-- · data records and reporting; and
+- data records and reporting; and

 - social aspects.

-All aspects with potential environmental impacts, following the implementation of controls, were considered to have a low risk.
+All aspects with potential environmental impacts, following the implementation of controls, were considered to have a low and manageable risk.

-Review Date Next Review Date Revision No Document Owner Page 27/04/2016 n/a 1 Environment and Community Coordinator Page 24 of 44 DOCUMENT UNCONTROLLED WHEN PRINTED
+Review Date e Next Review Date Revision Document Owner Page N/A N/A Environment and Community Coordinator Page 23 of 53 DOCUMENT UNCONTROLLED WHEN PRINTED

-Air Pollution
+3.1 Air Pollution

 During the reporting period monitoring in accordance with the approved Air Quality Management Plan and EPL 191 licence conditions continued.
-Monitoring results are shown in Table 3.1 and Figure 3.1.
-The rolling annual averages for 2015 and longer term annual average results (from 2006 - 2015) are presented on Figure 3.2 and Figure 3.3 respectively.
+Depositional Dust monitoring results are shown in Table 3.1 and Figure 3.1.
+The rolling annual averages for 2017 and longer term annual average results (from 2006 - 2017) are presented on Figure 3.2 and Figure 3.3 respectively.

-With respect to the ensuing table and figures, contaminated results are shown within Table 3.1, however, these results are not included within the annual averages and present as zero values in the monthly graphical results in Figure 3.1.
-Of the two contaminated results, the DG3 result from November 2015 was impacted by insects and the December 2015 DG4 result was impacted by numerous bird droppings.
-Contaminated results are noted by the environmental monitoring consultant engaged to complete the sampling and supported by corresponding field and/or laboratory notes.
+With respect to the ensuing table and figures, any contaminated results would be shown within Table 3.1, however, these results would not be included within the annual averages and present as zero values in the monthly graphical results in Figure 3.1.
+No contamination was noted by the environmental monitoring consultant engaged to complete the sampling and supported by corresponding field and/or laboratory notes.